obogo/ux-angularjs-datagrid/README.md

 ## No JQuery ##
 AngularJS Datagrid doesn't have any JQuery dependencies.
 This helps to keep your application light weight.

+## options.chunks.detachDom mode ##
+Some browsers cannot handle a large amount of dom in the page (Cough...
+IE).
+So to improve performance in those browsers I added the detachDom mode.
+It still renders the chunks, but will detach the ones out of view.
+The number passed to the detachDom mode is how many dom rows to render in each direction of the current visible area.
+So if your chunks were 10 rows per chunk and you wanted to have one chunk in either direction from the view area then you would set detachDom = 10.
+I have used this in other places to optimize browser responsiveness.
+Slower devices benefit from this as well.

 ## Running Unit Tests Locally ##
 You can run the unit tests and samples locally by running